-OSU's admission requirements promote student success by assessing student preparedness and academic potential in the unique context of each student's personal experience.
+Oregon State's admission requirements promote student success by assessing student preparedness and academic potential in the unique context of each student's personal experience.
 Admission assessment will consider all achievements, both academic and non-academic, to enroll students with a broad range of characteristics and perspectives.
-Considerations include, but are not limited to: academic achievement, creativity, initiative, motivation, leadership, persistence, service to others, intellectual curiosity, exceptional personal or academic recognition, unusual talent or ability, substantial experience with other cultures, and ability to overcome significant challenges.

 Please note that academic performance is not the sole criterion for admission to the university.
 The university may evaluate a person's behavior and background to determine their ability to maintain the standards of academic and professional conduct expected at the university.
 An evaluation may take into consideration current behavior and performance as well as past experiences and actions.
 Simply qualifying for admission does not guarantee admission.

-Note: Only scores sent electronically from College Board (SAT) and/or American College Testing (ACT) will be considered official and used for admission purposes.
+Note: Only scores sent electronically from College Board (SAT) and/or ACT will be considered official and used for admission purposes.

 It is not an advantage to pay extra for "rush" scores and in some cases may add to the time it will take to process the scores within our office.